apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/build.en.md

 6.2.
 Modify configuration (optional).

-Because the streaming rule has default values, no creation is required, only the ALTER statement is provided.
+Because the streaming rule has a default value, no creation is required, only the ALTER statement is provided.

 Complete configuration DistSQL example: